rarebreed/protean-service/retro/README.md

 a bit counter intuitive, given that it will stress realism and simulation.
 Retro is designed to be small and modular, so that you only need what you need.

-Are you tried of reading through a wall of text to find the actual meaning or game functionality that you need?
+Are you tired of reading through a wall of text to find the actual meaning or game functionality that you need?
 Some will say that good indexing or Referee screens can solve that, but I think it's not enough.
 Plus, having to read through a wall of text to learn is not always fun.
 I also hate having to read through a ton of game fiction to get at the rules.
 Call me old school, but games are games, and fiction is fiction.
 The only place there should be fiction is when describing examples of how the rules work.

 I remember when complete games came with 64-96 pages of rules.
 Nowadays, they come with 300-600 pages for the corebook!
-I don't think it is impossible to create a game which has tons of crunch, and yet is also small both in page size, and can be kept inside the RAM in your head.
+I don't think it is impossible to create a game which has tons of crunch, but is also small in both page size and the knowledge to keep in your head.
 A part of why I think this is possible is because a lot of the rules are in fact intuitive.
 Also, because there are many game attributes, you need less special one-off rules, or unique feats to cover the same game rules.
 In other words, while the game might initially appear to have way more datum than you need, this is in fact a good thing, because it requires less special rules.

-## PPRPG, CRPG or CARPG
+## TTRPG, CRPG or CARPG

 If you aren't familiar with those acronyms, the first 2 are probably somewhat common and stand for:

-- PPRPG: Paper and Pen Role Playing Game (AKA TTRPG or Table Top Role Playing Games)
+- TTRPG: Table Top Role Playing Game (AKA PPRPG or Pen and Paper Role Playing Games)
 - CRPG: Computer Roleplaying Game
 - CARPG: Computer Assisted Roleplaying Game

 The last one, CARPG, is probably new because AFAIK, I just made it up.
 It stands for Computer Assisted Role Playing Game.
-In a PPRPG, you don't need anything electronic at all.
+In a TTRPG, you don't need anything electronic at all.
 Just some paper, pens, the rules, dice, and possibly maps, screens, and other gaming miscellania.
 Retro isn't really meant for this kind of play style, though in theory, you could print out the rules and character sheets.